 The Texas Education Agency (TEA) understands that new developments in industry occur regularly.
 Therefore, the TEA will engage in a bi-annual review of the list of certifications.
 The TEA solicits feedback from industry councils and employers to determine certifications that are industry valued and recognized.
 A finalized list will be available in Summer of alternating years (beginning in Spring 2019).
 Please note that due to shutdowns caused by COVID-19, the 2020 evaluation and resulting list were postponed until 2021 and 2022, respectively.

-Certifying entities with an IBC that was submitted for review and not approved for the 2022-24 list may request a re-evaluation.
+Certifying entities with an IBC that was submitted for review and not approved for the 2022-24 list had an opportunity to request re-evaluation between September 19th and October 14th, 2022.
 Evaluation criteria are described in 19 Texas Administrative Code §74.1003.
-Guidance on requesting re-evaluation and a preview of the re-evaluation submission questions is available here: Re-evaluation Process.
+Information on the re-evaluation process is available here: Re-evaluation Process.